SpongePowered/SpongeDocs/source/plugin/plugin-meta.rst

 nothing extra you need to do.
 By default the annotation processor will automatically run and generate a ``mcmod.info`` file based on the contents of your ``@Plugin`` annotation.

-If you're not using a build system you need to manually enable annotation processing: TODO
+If you're not using a build system you need to manually enable annotation processing.

 Build system integration
 ------------------------